salmaelfeel/Walmart-weekly-sales-forecasting/README.md

 Once the app is running:

 * Choose how many future weeks you'd like to forecast (added to base 30)
-* View the forecast plot and table for future sales predictions
+* View the forecast table for future sales predictions